COSC3020/tsp-local-search-reis-iken/README.md

 **MY ANSWER:**

-The main while loop runs for up to maxIterationsWithoutImprovement (1000) times; however, when an improvement is made, we reset the incrementing iterationsWithoutImprovement variable back to 0 and thus, the main while loop runs for a finite, yet not particularly defined number of iterations that we shall call m for now.
+If I am correct, I believe that the number of possible swaps there could be is $n^2$, which should mean that the outer while loop could run for about $n^2$ iterations.
 Within this while loop, we have 2 nested loops that iterate over all the elements in the currentRoute array.
 So this part of our code gives us the expression $n^2$.

-Let's talk more about m now.
-I believe the maximum amount of times that the iterationsWithoutImprovement variable could be reset to 0 is $1000(n!)$.
-This is because the number of permutations is n!, and the maximum number of times that the loop could execute before resetting is 1000.
-For the sake of asymptotic analysis, we will ignore the constant factor of 1000 and only pay attention to n!.
+So we have $n^2$ iterations of $n^2$...

-So, I believe our worst-case asymptotic time complexity should be $\Theta(n!(n^2))$.
+So, I believe our worst-case asymptotic time complexity should be $\Theta(n^4)$.

 In terms of memory, I believe our worst case is when the distance matrix has the dimensions n x n, meaning the asymptotic memory complexity should be $\Theta(n^2)$.